The Next Few Days

 - You may be waiting for test and/or autopsy results.

-- There may be things that you wish to discuss with your doctor about events surrounding the birth.
+- There may be things that you wish to discuss about events surrounding your baby’s birth and/or death.
 You may have questions that you would like answered.
-It is important to write down any questions that you have as they come to mind and take these with you.
+It helps to write down any questions that you have as they come to mind and take these with you.
 Often when you get to the appointment, you are quite stressed and it is very difficult to recall everything.

 The days leading up to a follow-up appointment can also be very stressful.
 This can be the time that you build yourself up in the hope that there will be some medical reason or answer to the question ‘Why did my baby die?’.
 Sadly, in a lot of cases there is no reason found for the death of a baby.
-This can be particularly hard to understand and very difficult to accept.
+This can be extremely difficult to understand and accept.
 It is important not to go to this appointment alone.
-You need your partner or another support person with you.
+Take your partner or another support person with you.
 The follow-up appointment is usually made before you leave the hospital.
 It is a good idea to phone the day before this appointment to confirm that your test results are back.

 It is never too late to make some memories